dev1virtuoso/eliza-ctss/README.md

 Trying 0.0.0.0...
 Connected to 0.
 Escape character is '^]'.
-s709 2.4.1 COMM tty0 (KSR-37) from 127.0.0.1
+s709 2.4.3 COMM tty0 (KSR-37) from 127.0.0.1

-MIT8C0: 1 USER AT 12/22/14 1326.3, MAX = 30
+MIT8C0: 1 USER AT 02/01/25  921.5, MAX = 30
 READY.

-login slip
+login sysdev
-W 1326.3
+W 921.6
 Password
- M1416    11 LOGGED IN  12/22/14 1326.3 FROM 700000
+ M1416     6 LOGGED IN  02/01/25  921.6 FROM 700000
- LAST LOGOUT WAS  12/22/14 1100.6 FROM 700000
- HOME FILE DIRECTORY IS M1416 SLIP
+ HOME FILE DIRECTORY IS M1416 SYSDEV

 THIS IS A RECONSTRUCTED CTSS SYSTEM.
-IT IS A DEBUG AND NOT FULLY FUNCTIONAL VERSION.
+VERSION: 1.0.8
+BUILT: 01/25/25 1053.0

  CTSS BEING USED IS: MIT8C0
-R .050+.000
+R .033+.000

 ```
-8. Type `runcom make`
+8. Type `runcom mkhuge` and wait for it to print `MKHUGE HAS BEEN RUN`.
-9. A long series of compile messages should follow, ending with
+9. Type `login slip` and give the password `slip`
-   it printing `MAKE HAS BEEN RUN `
+10. Type `runcom make` and wait for it to print `MAKE HAS BEEN RUN`.
-10. Type `login eliza` and give the password `eliza`
+11. Type `login eliza` and give the password `eliza`
-11. Type `runcom make` again and wait for the `MAKE HAS BEEN RUN`
+12. Type `runcom make` again and wait for `MAKE HAS BEEN RUN`.
-    message.
-12. Type `r eliza`
+13. Type `r eliza`
-13. Give the answer `100` to the prompt of which script to use
+14. Give the answer `100` to the prompt of which [script](SCRIPTS.md) to use
-14. ELIZA will print a greeting and you can now interact with her.
+15. ELIZA will print a greeting and you can now interact with her.
     Keep your responses below 72 characters and press Enter twice to
     submit.
 This is how your screen could look after a first response.